GSS-Cogs/work-env/README.md

 # Work Environment

-A virtual environment managment tool designed to address the following.
-This tool **assumes you're using a macbook**.
+A virtual environment managment tool for building and running our data transformation pipelines.

 * Fully automate dependency management.
 * Loudly **warn users** where key dependencies are out of sync with live.